Man on trans-Pacific voyage in ocean rowboat rescued

 - How Election Day unfolded: Voters, candidates react to Seattle's mayoral race results and more WATCH

-Coast Guard spokeswoman Tara Molle said Yu planned to stay on Maui while a friend sends him parts for repairs.
-He plans to continue to his final destination of Australia, the Coast Guard said.
+Coast Guard spokeswoman Tara Molle said Yu planned to continue to his final destination of Australia.

-Last month, two Hawaii women who said they were lost at sea for months were rescued.
-Inconsistencies cast doubt on their harrowing tale.